Composite Pattern in Java: Building Flexible Tree Structures

 In plain words

-Composite pattern lets clients uniformly treat the individual objects.
+The Composite Design Pattern lets clients uniformly treat individual objects and compositions of objects.

 Wikipedia says